Skip to Content

 Behind the main hall are other shrines and the Otowa Waterfall.
 Around the entrance of the main hall are many other structures, like Sanjunoto Tower (a three storied pagoda below).

-With our landslide delay, we opted to admire the temple from the outside, but we didn’t go inside as we’d be too rushed.
+We opted to admire the temple from the outside, but we didn’t go inside as we’d be too rushed.

 Directions to Kiyomizu-dera Temple